 24 Hours in Door County

-Early last week, I opened my planner and realized that I didn’t have any plans for the upcoming weekend.
-So in the spur of the moment, I asked Sean if he wanted to take an overnight trip to Door County and within an hour, I had the hotel booked!
-We hadn’t been to Door County yet this year so I thought it’d be a perfect way to wrap up the fall season!
+Early last week, I opened my planner and realized that I didn’t have anything scheduled for the upcoming weekend.
+Within an hour, I had a hotel booked in Door County and a plan in place!
+We hadn’t been to Door County yet this year so I thought it’d be a perfect way to wrap up the fall season.

 We headed out early Saturday morning, ready to explore the peninsula and take some photos.